-A protective headgear that meets American National Standards Institute standard Z90-1 or Economic Commission for Europe Norm 22-02 for foreign-made helmets.
+A protective headgear that meets American National Standards Institute standard Z90-1 or Economic Commission for Europe Norm 22-02 for foreign-made helmets motor vehicle nonmotorized vehicle off-road recreational vehicle

-motor vehicle

 A self-propelled, wheeled conveyance that does not run on rails, but is manufactured primarily for use on public roads.
 Any self-propelled wheeled conveyance capable of exceeding speeds of 25 kilometers per hour (kph) is considered to be a motor vehicle for the purposes of this publication, including electric bicycles, scooters, and Segways that are capable of exceeding 25 kph.